 Review the properties of your service on the Overview page.

 When your API Management service instance is online, you're ready to use it.
 Start with the tutorial to import and publish your first API.

 Clean up resources

-When no longer needed, you can remove the resource group and all related resources by following these steps:
+When no longer needed, you can remove the resource group and all the related resources by following these steps: